omarmiatello/telegram-api-generator/example/telegram.md

     getUpdates(offset: Integer, limit: Integer, timeout: Integer, allowed_updates: List<String>)

 <p>Use this method to specify a url and receive incoming updates via an outgoing webhook.
 Whenever there is an update for the bot, we will send an HTTPS POST request to the specified url, containing a JSON-serialized <a href="#update">Update</a>.
 In case of an unsuccessful request, we will give up after a reasonable amount of attempts.
 Returns <em>True</em> on success.</p><p>If you'd like to make sure that the Webhook request comes from Telegram, we recommend using a secret path in the URL, e.g. <code>https://www.example.com/&lt;token&gt;</code>.
-Since nobody else knows your bot‘s token, you can be pretty sure it’s us.</p><blockquote>
+Since nobody else knows your bot's token, you can be pretty sure it's us.</p><blockquote>
  <p><strong>Notes</strong><br><strong>1.</strong> You will not be able to receive updates using <a href="#getupdates">getUpdates</a> for as long as an outgoing webhook is set up.<br><strong>2.</strong> To use a self-signed certificate, you need to upload your <a href="/bots/self-signed">public key certificate</a> using <em>certificate</em> parameter.
 Please upload as InputFile, sending a String will not work.<br><strong>3.</strong> Ports currently supported <em>for Webhooks</em>: <strong>443, 80, 88, 8443</strong>.</p>
  <p><strong>NEW!</strong> If you're having any trouble setting up webhooks, please check out this <a href="/bots/webhooks">amazing guide to Webhooks</a>.</p>
 </blockquote>